The Freedom Dividend, Defined

 The Freedom Dividend is a form of universal basic income (UBI), a type of social security that guarantees a certain amount of money to every citizen within a given governed population, without having to pass a test or fulfill a work requirement.
 Every UBI plan can be different in terms of amount or design.

-Andrew Yang is running for President as Democrat in 2020 to implement the Freedom Dividend.
-This form of UBI that he is proposing for the United States is a set of guaranteed payments of $1,000 per month, or $12,000 per year, to all U.S. citizens over the age of 18.
-Yes, that means you and everyone you know would get another $1,000/month every month from the U.S. government, no questions asked.
+Andrew Yang is running for president as a Democrat in 2020 to implement a guaranteed income.
+This form of basic income that he is proposing for the United States is a set of guaranteed payments of $1,000 per month, or $12,000 per year, to all U.S. citizens over the age of 18.
+Yes, that means you and everyone you know would get $1,000/month every month from the U.S. government, no questions asked.

 Why does Andrew Yang want to implement the Freedom Dividend in America?

-The Freedom Dividend—funded by a simple Value Added Tax—would guarantee that all Americans benefit from automation, not just big companies.
-The Freedom Dividend would provide money to cover the basics for Americans while enabling us to look for a better job, start our own business, go back to school, take care of our loved ones or work towards our next opportunity.
+This basic income—funded by a simple Value Added Tax—would guarantee that all Americans benefit from automation, not just big companies.
+An additional $1,000 a month would provide money to cover the basics for Americans while enabling us to look for a better job, start a business, go back to school, take care of loved ones or work toward our next opportunity.

 Who would get the Freedom Dividend in Andrew Yang’s plan?

-Every U.S. citizen over the age of 18 would receive $1,000 a month, regardless of income or employment status, free and clear.
-No jumping through hoops.
+Every U.S. citizen over the age of 18 would receive $1,000 a month, regardless of income or employment status, free and clear and no jumping through hoops.
 Yes, this means you and everyone you know would receive a check for $1,000 a month every month starting in January 2021.